Propaganda in Nazi Germany: In power (1933–1939)

-At war (1939–1945)
+World War II (1939–1945)

-Until the conclusion of the Battle of Stalingrad on 2 February 1943, German propaganda emphasized the prowess of German arms and the humanity German soldiers had shown to the peoples of occupied territories.
+Until the conclusion of the Battle of Stalingrad on 2 February 1943, German propaganda emphasised the prowess of German arms and the humanity German soldiers had shown to the peoples of occupied territories.
 Pilots of the Allied bombing fleets were depicted as cowardly murderers and Americans in particular as gangsters in the style of Al Capone.
 At the same time, German propaganda sought to alienate Americans and British from each other, and both these Western nations from the Soviet Union.
 One of the primary sources for propaganda was the Wehrmachtbericht, a daily radio broadcast from the High Command of the Wehrmacht, the OKW.
 Nazi victories lent themselves easily to propaganda broadcasts and were at this point difficult to mishandle.
 Satires on the defeated, accounts of attacks, and praise for the fallen all were useful for Nazis.
 Still, failures were not easily handled even at this stage.
 For example, considerable embarrassment resulted when the Ark Royal proved to have survived an attack that German propaganda had hyped.

 Goebbels instructed Nazi propagandists to describe the invasion of the Soviet Union (Operation Barbarossa) as the "European crusade against Bolshevism" and the Nazis then formed different units of the Waffen-SS consisting of mainly volunteers and conscripts.

-After Stalingrad, the main theme changed to Germany as the main defender of what they called "Western European culture" against the "Bolshevist hordes".
-The introduction of the V-1 and V-2 "vengeance weapons" was emphasized to convince Britons of the hopelessness of defeating Germany.
+After Stalingrad, the main theme switched to Germany as the main defender of what they called "Western European culture" against the "Bolshevist hordes".
+The introduction of the V-1 and V-2 "vengeance weapons" was emphasised to convince Britons of the hopelessness of defeating Germany.

 On 23 June 1944, the Nazis permitted the Red Cross to visit the concentration camp Theresienstadt to dispel rumors about the Final Solution, which was intended to kill all Jews.
 In reality, Theresienstadt was a transit camp for Jews en route to extermination camps.
 In a sophisticated propaganda effort, fake shops and cafés were erected to imply that the Jews lived in relative comfort.
-The guests enjoyed the performance of a children's opera, Brundibar, written by inmate Hans Krása.
+The guests enjoyed the performance of a children's opera, Brundibár, written by inmate Hans Krása.
 The hoax was so successful for the Nazis that they went on to make a propaganda film Theresienstadt.
 The shooting of the film began on 26 February 1944.
 Directed by Kurt Gerron, it was meant to show how well the Jews lived under the "benevolent" protection of Nazi Germany.
 After the shooting, most of the cast, and even the filmmaker himself, were deported to the concentration camp of Auschwitz where they were murdered.
 Hans Fritzsche, who had been head of the Radio Chamber, was tried and acquitted by the Nuremberg war crimes tribunal.